NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ## Tune Applications on GPU Cluster

-Once Spark applications have been run on the GPU cluster, the profiling tool can be run to analyze the event logs of the applications to determine if more optimal settings should be configured.
+Once Spark applications have been run on the GPU cluster, the [profiling tool](https://nvidia.github.io/spark-rapids/docs/spark-profiling-tool.html) can be run to analyze the event logs of the applications to determine if more optimal settings should be configured.
 The tool will output a per-application set of config settings to be adjusted for enhanced performance.

 Usage: `spark_rapids_dataproc profiling --cluster <cluster-name> --region <region>`

+Help (to see all options available): `spark_rapids_dataproc profiling --help`

 Example output:
 ```bash